PostHog LLM Analytics Alternatives in 2026: 6 Purpose-Built Tools

 What does PostHog still do better than the alternatives?

-Langfuse vs LangSmith 2026 head-to-head: license, framework neutrality, prompts, datasets, eval, self-host, and why FutureAGI wins on the unified-stack axis.
+Langfuse vs LangSmith 2026 head-to-head: license, framework neutrality, prompts, datasets, eval, self-host, the unified-stack axis.